scylladb/scylla-monitoring/docs/source/upgrade/upgrade-guide-from-monitoring-3.x-to-monitoring-3.y.rst

 Upgrade Guide - Scylla Monitoring 3.x to Scylla Monitoring 3.y
 ==============================================================

-This document is a step by step procedure for upgrading `Scylla Monitoring Stack </operating-scylla/monitoring/3.0>`_ from version 3.x to 3.y, for example, between 3.0 to 3.0.1.
+This document is a step by step procedure for upgrading ScyllaDB Monitoring Stack from version 3.x to 3.y, for example, between 3.0 to 3.0.1.

 Upgrade Procedure
 =================